determined-ai/determined/docs/model-dev-guide/api-guides/apis-howto/api-core-ug-basic.rst

  Report Checkpoints
 ********************

-By checkpointing periodically during training and reporting those checkpoints to the master, you can stop and restart training in two different ways: either by pausing and reactivating training using the WebUI, or by clicking the Continue Trial button after the experiment completes.
+By checkpointing periodically during training and reporting those :ref:`checkpoints <checkpoints>` to the master, you can stop and restart training in two different ways: either by pausing and reactivating training using the WebUI, or by clicking the Continue Trial button after the experiment completes.

 These two types of continuations have different behaviors.
 While you always want to preserve the value you are incrementing (the "model weight"), you do not always want to preserve the batch index.